Jason Heyward Player Props: Dodgers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates allow the second-fewest home runs in baseball (81 total, one per game).
+- Pirates pitchers combine to surrender 82 home runs (one per game), the second-fewest in baseball.

-- Keller will aim to claim his 10th victory when he gets the start for the Pirates, his 18th of the season.
-He is 9-3 with a 3.34 ERA and 118 strikeouts through 105 2/3 innings pitched.
+- Ortiz (2-3) takes the mound for the Pirates in his 10th start of the season.
+He's put together a 4.11 ERA in 50 1/3 innings pitched, with 31 strikeouts.

-- The right-hander's last time out was on Wednesday against the San Diego Padres, when he tossed six innings, surrendering one earned run while giving up four hits.
+- The right-hander's most recent appearance came on Thursday against the San Diego Padres, when he tossed 4 2/3 innings, surrendering four earned runs while allowing six hits.

+- The 24-year-old has put up an ERA of 4.11, with 5.5 strikeouts per nine innings, in 10 games this season.
+Opponents are hitting .291 against him.

 © 2023 Data Skrive.
 All rights reserved.